osanstrong/arfc.github.io/manual/guides/writing/presentation.md

 ## What is a Presentation

-A report, also known as a technical report, is typically issued by a research institution which evaluates and affirms the work.
-This evaluation is an internal process and accordingly, reports are not 'peer reviewed' literature.

-Technical reports are usually produced to report on a specific research need.
-They can serve as a report of accountability to the organization funding the research.
-They provides access to the information before it is published elsewhere.
+A presentation, also known as an oral presentation, is typically prepared to summarize or disseminate work for a number of reasons.
+They can serve as a an accountability checkpoint for an organization funding research, or as a means to share discovery with a variety of technical and non-technical audiences.

 ## Rules of the Presentation